 Scams are on the rise in Australia.
-A record $211 million in losses to scams were reported to Scamwatch from 1 January to 19 September 20211.
-Investment scams make up a large part of these losses, costing Australians over $70 million in the first half of 2021 alone2.
-As one of your biggest investments, super is often a target for scammers.
+According to a report by the Australian Competition and Consumer Commission (ACCC), Australians lost $3.1 billion to scams in 20221.
+Investment scams make up a large part of this, costing Australians $1.5 billion1.
+As one of your biggest investments, super is often a target.

-Scammers are tricky and scams often look like legitimate text messages, emails or phone calls.
+Scammers are tricky and can target you in ways that seem very convincing.
 But there are things you can do to protect yourself.
-Knowing what to look out for and being alert to them is important.
-Apply these tips to keep your super safe from scams.
+For instance, knowing what to look out for and being alert to risks is key.
+Use the below information to help keep your super safe from scams.

-Scams come in many forms and try to grab your attention across various devices.
-Common ways scammers may reach out to you include:
+Scams come in many forms and try to grab your attention across different devices.
+Scammers may try to reach you by:

-Scammers have cunning communication methods to get your attention, seem legitimate, and encourage you to respond.
+Scammers have cunning communication methods to get your attention.
+They can seem legitimate and encourage you to respond quickly.
 They might try to get you to:

 - Download a file.

-Two common types of investment scams include fake cryptocurrency trading and Self-Managed Super Fund (SMSF) phishing.
+There are two main types of investment scams: Cryptocurrency trading scams and Self-Managed Super Fund (SMSF) phishing.

 Cryptocurrency trading scams

-- Use fake celebrity endorsements to try to enhance their legitimacy
+- Use fake celebrity endorsements to make their offer seem real

-- Request the transfer of funds into a trading account, either via a crypto wallet or bank account
+- Request you transfer funds into a trading account, either via a crypto wallet or bank account

-- Provide small returns sourced from other victims’ initial deposits.
+- Send you small returns sourced from other victims’ initial deposits.

-They’ll then claim problems with making withdrawals and cut off contact.
+They’ll then claim problems with making withdrawals and cut off contact with you.

 Self-Managed Super Fund (SMSF) phishing scams

-These scams often include being cold-called or emailed by random individuals or organisations.
-They’ll usually say they’re Financial Advisors or representatives of a SMSF.
+With these scams, you’ll typically be called or emailed by random individuals or organisations.
+They’ll usually say they’re financial advisers or representatives of an SMSF.
 The scammers may:

-- Promise high returns if you move all or some of your super to a SMSF
+- Promise high returns if you move all or some of your super to an SMSF

 - Use email, web and company information that looks legitimate